RhinoDevel/cbmtapepi/README.md

 CBM Tape Pi is a Commodore datassette/tape drive emulator.

-With just two resistors and some cables (see pictures above and below) you can send PRG files from your modern computer to a Commodore machine via serial connection and a Raspberry Pi.
+You can transfer PRG files between your modern computer and your Commodore machine via serial connection and a Raspberry Pi.

 It is written in bare-metal C and independent of any OS (like Raspbian).

+## What you need

+One goal of this project is to require a minimum of hardware effort.
+It requires no ICs and soldering is optional.

+You need:

+- Some cables.
+- A breadboard (if you do not want to solder).
+- One LED.
+- One BJT NPN transistor.
+- One push button.
+- Three 10000 Ohm resistors
+- One 80000 Ohm resistor.
+- One 100000 Ohm resistor.
+- One 1000 Ohm resistor.

 ## How to use